XSEDE/Container_Tutorial/exercise1.md

 Notice that in the beginning, we're purging and re-loading several modules.
-For the sake of completeness, let's quickly explore what modules are available on the sysem:
+For the sake of completeness, let's quickly explore what modules are available on the system:
 ```$ module avail

 ------------------------------------- /opt/ohpc/pub/moduledeps/gnu -------------------------------------